Jim Sciutto

 James Ernest Sciutto (born March 10, 1970) is an American news anchor and former government official who has been the chief national security correspondent for CNN since September 2013.
 In this role he provides analysis on a variety of topics concerning United States national security, including foreign policy, the military, terrorism, and the intelligence community.
 From 2011 to 2013, he served as chief of staff to U.S. Ambassador Gary Locke at the U.S. Embassy in Beijing.
 Prior to his appointment as chief of staff, he was senior foreign correspondent for ABC News, based in London.
 He is the author of Against Us: The New Face of America's Enemies in the Muslim World among other books.
+He anchors CNN Newsroom with Jim Sciutto weekdays from 3-4pm ET on CNN Max.